Meet our Champions

 Luiza Wasiewska (University College Cork, Republic of Ireland)

-My passion for microbiology started during my master’s degree in food safety in the Netherlands and I especially loved bacteriophages.
+My passion for microbiology started during my Master’s degree in food safety in the Netherlands and I especially loved bacteriophages.
 I then completed a PhD in development of biosensors (devices for rapid detection) for the detection of pathogenic E. coli and I am planning to continue working on rapid detection of pathogens.
-During my PhD, I loved doing outreach activities and when I heard about the Champion Scheme, I thought it’s a great opportunity to get involved in public engagement.
+During my PhD, I loved doing outreach activities and when I heard about the Champion Scheme, I thought it was a great opportunity to get involved in public engagement.

 -